-St Bartholomew's Hospital (Bart's), the oldest hospital in London, was established in 1123 and is still in operation.
+St. Bartholomew's Hospital (Bart's), the oldest hospital in London (circa 1123), is still in operation.
 As you might imagine, there are many ghost stories about the hospital.
+The best known ghost in the hospital is the spirit of a nurse murdered in the elevator.

-A well-known ghost in the hospital is believed to be the spirit of a nurse murdered in the elevator.
-A mentally unstable patient killed the nurse when the elevator arrived in the basement.
-The spirit is blamed for the elevator malfunctioning on occasion and carrying unwilling passengers to the basement.
+The nurse rode the elevator to the basement, not knowing that a mentally unstable patient was waiting for her in the shadows.
+She was murdered the moment the elevator doors opened and she stepped out.
+The snurse's is blamed for the elevator malfunctioning on occasion and carrying unwilling passengers to the basement.
 The elevator doesn't respond once it stops at the basement level.
-The lights turn off, and passengers eventually gives up and leave the elevator, using the stairs to return to the desired floor.
+The lights turn off, and passengers eventually give up and leave the elevator, using the stairs to return to the desired floor.
 When the person arrives on the main floor once more, the elevator is mysteriously waiting for them.

 Many of the London walking ghost tours include Bart's.
 The tours don't venture inside since Bart's is a functioning hospital.